2026-27 Catalog

 CEE 003 Engineering Statics 3 Credits

 Force and moment vectors, resultants.
 Principles of statics and free-body diagrams.
 Applications to simple trusses, frames, and machines.
 Distributed loads.
-Internal forces in beams.
-Properties of areas, second moments.
-Laws of friction. is intended as a prerequisite for CEE 059.
+Internal forces as well as shear and bending moment diagrams for beams.
+Properties of areas, including second moment of inertia.
+Laws of friction.
+This course is intended as a prerequisite for CEE 059.

 CEE 010 (ARCH 010) Engineering/Architectural Graphics and Design 0,3 Credits

 Graphical communication of civil engineering and architectural projects using manual techniques and commercial state-of-the-art computer software.
 Topics include visualization and sketching; orthographic, isometric and other drawings; points, lines and planes in descriptive geometry; site design; overview of geographical information systems and 3-D applications.
 Teamwork on design projects with oral and graphical presentations.
-Open to a limited number of architecture, design arts or other students with project roles consistent with students’ background.
 Not available to students who have taken ME 010.

 Attribute/Distribution: AL